mit-cml/appinventor-summit/40-program.md

 Session 2 (11:00-12:30)

-* Workshop: A pedagogical experience with Wearable Technologies using MIT App Inventor and BBC Micro:bit
+* Workshop: A practical introduction to Internet of Things(IOT) using MIT App Inventor and Micro:bit
 * Workshop: The Mobile CSP Computer Science Principles Curriculum
 * Presentation Session 6